-Our environmental, social, and governance (ESG) efforts are integral to our business strategy and strengthen our resiliency, positioning Vistra to generate long-term value for all our stakeholders.
-In 2022, we continued to make progress on our environmental goals as our overall CO2 emissions dropped year-over-year, improving our trajectory to meet our 60% reduction of CO2e by 2030 as compared to our 2010 baseline.
-In fact, considering the most recent plant retirements, we estimate we are 80% of the way towards achieving our 60% reduction goal.
-Emissions intensity on a CO2e/MWh basis are also improving as we transition our fleet away from coal to low-to-no carbon generation assets.
-Vistra's commitment to conservation and sustainability was honored with a second consecutive Texan by Nature award.
-The nonprofit recognizes the best conservation work by Texas businesses each year.
+We are extremely proud of the results of Vistra's sustainability, employee engagement, and governance efforts.
+These efforts are integral to our business strategy and strengthen our resiliency, positioning Vistra to generate long-term value for all our stakeholders.
+In 2023, we continued to make progress on our environmental goals.
+We are more than 80% of the way towards achieving our 60% reduction goal for Scope 1 and 2 GHG emissions by 2030 (vs. a 2010 baseline) as our fleet transitions away from coal to low-to-no carbon generation assets.

-Vistra's 2022 success was driven by a group of talented, diverse, and dedicated employees.
-We maintain an equitable and inclusive workplace where differences are valued, and all are respected.
-The company continues to offer training programs, employee resource groups, educational assistance, and more to ensure we have the most capable workforce available.
-Through these efforts, Vistra was proud to be recognized by American Association of People with Disabilities (AAPD) and Disability:IN as a Best Place to Work for Disability Inclusion in the 2022 Disability Equality Index.
+Vistra's 2023 success was driven by a group of talented, diverse, and dedicated employees.
+We maintain an inclusive workplace where differences are valued, and all are respected.
+The company continues to offer employee resource groups, mentoring and training programs, educational assistance, and more to ensure we have the most skilled workforce available.
+Through these efforts, Vistra was proud to be recognized again by the American Association of People with Disabilities (AAPD) and Disability:IN as a Best Place to Work for Disability Inclusion in the 2023 Disability Equality Index.